 Vintgar Gorge is a 1.6 km long gorge located in Triglav National Park.
 Boardwalks crisscross their way through the gorge, creating an enchanting landscape that is photogenic and fun to explore.

 This is one of Slovenia’s most popular spots to visit so it gets to be very crowded midday.
-For the best experience, plan on getting here just before opening time (8 am during the summer).
+For the best experience, plan on getting here just before opening time.
 Even if you arrive just one hour later, the boardwalks will be packed with people, making this a much less enjoyable experience.

 After your visit to Vintgar Gorge, you have the afternoon free.
 Spend this time in Lake Bled or Lake Bohinj, relaxing by the lake or doing some of the things you didn’t have time for earlier.